 Upcoming Classes

-June classes open for registration on Wednesday, April 29, at 9am.
+August classes open for registration on Wednesday, June 24, at 9am.
 Click HERE to view a full list of upcoming classes.

-Saturday, April 18 ~ 11am to 1pm
+Saturday, July 18 ~ 11am to 1pm

 Community Instructor: Humaira Lateef, MD, FAAFP, CCMS, DipABLM

-Friday, May 1 ~ 5:30pm to 8pm
+Wednesday, August 12 ~ 5:30pm to 8pm

 Community Instructor: Hannah Steusloff

-Cake Pops for Spring
+Making Cake Pops

-Saturday, May 23 ~ 1pm to 3pm
+Saturday, August 15 ~ 1pm to 3pm

 During class, you’ll learn techniques for rolling cake balls, dipping them for a smooth finish, and decorating with creative details.
 Along the way, we’ll share tips for achieving the right texture, preventing cracks and slips, and creating cake pops that look just as good as they taste.

-Class Note: If you have one, please bring a 9 x 13-inch airtight container to transport your cake pops home.
+Class Note: If you have one, please bring a 9 x 13 inch airtight container to transport your cake pops home.
 A box will be provided if needed.
 Some samples and recipes may contain eggs, tree nuts, and/or peanuts.

 Community Instructor: Jennifer Fisher